 “Remaining silent cannot be an option”

 Márta has a clear message about what it takes to take Hungary in the right direction.
-She believes they must create a structural change in society that values, inclusion and cooperation over exclusion, discussion over hatred, transparency and ownership over avoiding responsibility.
-Such changes are created as much by small everyday tasks, as by extensive human rights work.
+She believes they must create a structural change in society that values inclusion and cooperation instead of exclusion, discussion instead of hatred, transparency and ownership instead of avoiding responsibility.
+Such changes are created equally by small everyday tasks, as by extensive human rights work.